Matt's Web World presents...

 -

-Why packet filtering is a difficult to use and not always secure method of securing
+Why packet filtering is a difficult to use and not always secure method of securing a network.

-- An Evening with Berferd
+An Evening with Berferd

 Cheswick, Bill; 1991; Acrobat format; also available in